bf2fc6cc711aee1a0c2a/kas-installer/README.md

 **NOTE:**
 Installer uses predefined bundle for installing Strimzi Operator, to use a different bundle you'll need to build a dev bundle and update STRIMZI_OPERATOR_BUNDLE_IMAGE environment variable.

+Installer uses predefined bundle for installing KAS Fleetshard Operator, to use a different bundle you'll need to build a dev bundle and update KAS_FLEETSHARD_OPERATOR_BUNDLE_IMAGE environment variable.
 ---

 ---